tjaffri/ml-dev-mac-setup/README.md

 After setup is complete, Chrome and Visual Studio Code will launch automatically.
 You can read the docs, set defaults, and pin these to the dock.

+To finish setting up Visual Studio Code, follow the instructions here: https://code.visualstudio.com/docs/python/python-tutorial.
+You can skip the part where you need to install python, and simply select the python 3 environment.

 # Use
 You can enter the tensorflow virtual environment in Terminal at any time by running: